rory-loughrey-kainos/Platform_Academy_Clone/Week 3/Day 1 - AWS Overview.md

 ## AWS Elastic Container Service (ECS)

 1. What is AWS ECS?

-2. How many container platforms does ECS support?
+3. How many container platforms does ECS support?

-3. What advantages does running ECS with AWS Fargate give?
+4. What advantages does running ECS with AWS Fargate give?

 # Storage

 ## AWS Simple Storage Service (S3)
->>>>>>> 54dd87a (Updates and additions to Getting started, Weeks 2 & 3)

 1. What is AWS S3?
+   Simple blob storage - used for shared/ basic storage

 2. Describe the following S3 storage classes
     - S3 Standard
+      - default, low latency
     - S3 Standard Infrequent Access
+      - long lived, less frequent access
     - S3 Standard Reduced Redundancy Storage
+      - non-crit data
     - S3 Intelligent-Tiering
+      - behind the scenes magic, moves data dynamically according to user defined rules
     - Glacier
+      - (now tiered) archival storage - payed retrieval
     - One Zone Infrequent Access
+      - infrequent access, stays in single zone (price or regulatory reasons)

 3. What are the two Lifecycle Management actions and how do they differ?

 4. What is a S3 Bucket Policy and find out two common uses for it
+   - IAM policy to allow/ deny principle permissions
+   - To enforce connection standards - e.g. TLS version
+   - To enforce encryption

 # Databases